 So generally it would seem that it’s not quite the real world.
 There are small touches of 1970s futurism here and there.
 And it stands to reason that this Earth has been through a number of “weird science” crises (Flash Gordon stuff, maybe ?), though these were kept secret.

-But there’s no attempt at world-building.
-And the little anomalies likely are artistic whimsy.
+Still, there’s no attempt at world-building.
+So the little anomalies might be artistic whimsy.

 Field research and collaborating with local forest tribes established that three UFOs had landed in the area thousands of years before.
-But things had gone wrong, and most of the alien crew hadn’t awakened from suspended animation.
+But things had gone wrong.
+Most of the alien crew hadn’t awakened from suspended animation.

 Extensive investigation allowed Kala and his team to :

-- Kill a huge, mutated liger that had been a thorn in the locals’ side for centuries.
+- Kill a huge, mutated liger that had been a lethal threat for centuries.

 - Revive the alien crew.